-The Orono Land Trust is a local non-profit organization with volunteer officers and Board members.
+The Orono Land Trust is a local non-profit organization with an all-volunteer Board of Directors.
 Its function is to encourage the presence of trails and open spaces in the Orono area.

 Over the years the OLT has matured as an organization, paralleling the growth of the national land conservation movement.
 Conservation of important natural communities, habitats, and species, comprehensive stewardship of fee and easement properties, public education, and regional conservation planning all have been added to the initial interest in trails and connectivity.